Selection sort algorithm Java

 5. Repeat steps 1 to 4 until the entire field is sorted.

-We will then show a practical example in Java code.
+We will later show a practical selection sort example in Java code.

 Selection sort advantages

-• The time complexity is O(n²), which makes it a slow algorithm for a large dataset,
+• The time complexity is O(n²), making it a slow algorithm for a large dataset

 worst average best